 During this last stage, the patient can no longer have conversations or interactions with those around them, which they no longer recognize.
 They are also unable to make understandable gestures or sounds and it is important to provide full support to help the person with Alzheimer’s disease.

-A program of +25 memory games adapted to people suffering from cognitive disorders, including Alzheimer’s, Parkinson’s and other neurodegenerative diseases.
+A brain training program with more than 30 memory games adapted for people suffering from mild to severe cognitive disorders, such Alzheimer’s, Parkinson’s and other neurodegenerative diseases.

 Try the app for free for a week on Android and Apple tablets!

 Other articles you might be interested in:

 The benefits of having a Specialized Alzheimer’s Teams intervention at home

 Alzheimer's disease is a common disease, especially among the elderly.
 It is fair to say that their daily lives are...

 How to communicate with someone suffering from Alzheimer’s?

 How to communicate with someone suffering from Alzheimer’s?
 Communicating with seniors suffering from...